 Read on to learn more about the different types of flooring and which might best suit your lifestyle.

 Picking a new floor can be a challenging task – after all, this will be the basis of any decoration in the room.
 That’s why we’ve described the most popular types of flooring, including the pros and cons of each.

-Cork flooring is created from the bark of the cork oak and is considered a “green” renewable resource since the tree isn’t killed in the process.
+Cork flooring is a popular option because it is environmentally friendly.
+Generally, cork flooring is created from the bark of the cork oak and is considered a “green” renewable resource since the tree isn’t killed in the process.
 The bark is instead harvested, ground up, and pressed into sheets using resin.

-Cork is popular for many reasons, including its nice natural soft surface which makes it easy to stand on for long periods of time, its insulating properties, its antimicrobial properties, the fact that it’s hypoallergenic, and because if installed properly, cork flooring is very easy to care for.
+Cork is popular for many reasons, including its nice natural soft surface which makes it easy to stand on for long periods of time.
+It is also soft underfoot, warm, quiet, and can mimic the look of hardwood.
+Cork flooring is also preferred for its insulating properties, antimicrobial properties, the fact that it’s hypoallergenic, and because if installed properly, cork flooring is very easy to care for.

-However, there are issues with cork flooding that you may want to take into consideration, such as:
+There are some issues with cork flooring that you may want to take into consideration, such as:

 - Cork is easily damaged – heavy furniture and pets can wreak havoc on cork flooring.